averyvery/hieroglyph/README.md

 - If ImageMagick is installed without Ghostscript fonts, the character sheet process will throw an error.
 The font is still generated correctly, though.

+## Contribute

+If you want to help out, great!
+Since Ruby gem dev is way out of my wheelhouse, I'd appreciate any help I can get - but I would <em>most</em> appreciate it in the form of suggestions, education, and well-justified changes.
+If you have a specific bug or feature you'd like to pull request for, please (let me know about it)[https://github.com/averyvery/hieroglyph/issues/new] so we're on the same page.

 ## Thanks

 - [Chris Coyier](http://chriscoyier.net/), for bringing attention to the [icon font technique.](http://css-tricks.com/using-fonts-for-icons/)